 Series C in 2002

-DragonWave Inc. (DragonWave) is a provider of high-capacity Ethernet microwave solutions for Internet protocol (IP) networks.
-Its carrier-grade point-to-point Ethernet microwave systems transmit broadband voice, video and data, enabling service providers, government agencies, enterprises and other organizations to meet their bandwidth requirements.
-The principal application of the Company's products is wireless network backhaul.
-Its additional solutions include leased line replacement, last mile fiber extension and enterprise networks.
-DragonWave has a network of distributor and reseller partners globally.
-Its customers include carriers, service providers, utilities, WISP's and enterprises.
-The Company's products include packet microwave system, pseudowire systems, network configuration and protection, network management, flexible deployment and reach, and technical documents.
+DragonWave Inc. is a provider of high-capacity Ethernet microwave solutions designed for Internet protocol (IP) networks.
+The company specializes in carrier-grade point-to-point Ethernet microwave systems that facilitate the transmission of broadband voice, video, and data, catering to the bandwidth needs of service providers, government agencies, enterprises, and other organizations.
+The primary application of DragonWave's products is wireless network backhaul, with additional offerings that include leased line replacement, last mile fiber extension, and enterprise networks.
+The company maintains a global network of distributor and reseller partners, serving a diverse customer base that encompasses carriers, service providers, utilities, wireless internet service providers, and enterprises.
+DragonWave's product lineup features packet microwave systems, pseudowire systems, and solutions for network configuration, protection, and management, ensuring flexible deployment and comprehensive support for its clients.

 Series C in 2002